 Stack the odds in your favour

 Forces that powerfully influence what the managers choose and cannot choose to do.
 There are many factors that could undermine small and medium enterprise ability to sustain growth.
 Notably from the previous paragraph that lack of critical and nonparallel thinking from business leaders or start-up founders is my focal point in this letter.
 An average SME executive’s inability to ask a question, observe, create a network of ideas and experiment on how those ideas could become a tangible value-add for their clients or users.
 When a business focuses on building a culture of discovery and then become defined by these habits, they incrementally grow their capacity to innovate, expand their market share, and subsequently increase in their market cap.

-Why a truly defined business strategy should be the essence of your organization
+Why a truly defined business strategy should be the essence of your organisation

 More often than not the word strategy is overused, but in an organisation where the management has outlined strategic objectives and seen as an integral part of their business process, in such case strategy is not just a buzzword but what we call an “index terminology”.
 A truly defined business strategy characterised the correlation of an organisation’s resource capital; skills, opportunities and risks created by its external environment (Robert Grant 2001).
 Companies usually start off by describing their processes or plans as the strategic move they intend to execute on, but very quickly you will find that this “strategy” has been backed into a narrow corner even before implementation begin.
 By doing so, they reduce strategy into a left-brain exercise and, as a result, nullify the vitality of ideas that could arise from it.

 How the myth of “Keeping it simple” is killing your SME growth